kkode777/exploring-foundations-of-aws-containers/README.md

 copilot --help
 ```

+At this point you should also open up the [AWS Copilot docs](https://aws.github.io/copilot-cli/) in another browser tab, as you may find the command
+references helpful to refer to as you go through the rest of the instructions.

 Next let's run a quick script to customize the AWS config inside of the development environment:

 ```sh